CalvinWu4/CampusList/README.md

 - View bio on "Profile"
 - Create your own listing
 - Ask for a refund on "My Appointments"
+- Submit a review in "My Appointments"

+This is a design prototype.
+Some limitations exist.

-# Bugs
+# Known Limitations
 - Accounts are not persisted
-- Moderator account is not implemented
+- There is no moderator account
-- Ratings not implemented
-- Searching by category is not implemented
+- You cannot search by category
 - Google Maps location integration is not implemented
-- Photopicker is not implemented
+- Custom services may not have photos
 - Time is ignored for bookings and there is a time zone issue where appointments booked in Chrome are one day off.